rockerBOO/awesome-neovim/README.md

 ### Motions

 - [tjdevries/train.nvim](https://github.com/tjdevries/train.nvim) - Train yourself with vim motions and make your own train tracks.
-- [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) - Reach on-screen targets with unparalleled speed with a 2 character search.
+- [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
+- [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) - A Sneak-like plugin offering unparalleled navigation speed via ahead-of-time displayed labels, that eliminate the pause between entering the search pattern and selecting the target.

 ### Code Runner